persapiens/Course/HW/HW0-Z.md

 ### Do class activities (10)

-* Make an brief introduction of yourself in #welcome
+* [ ] Make an brief introduction of yourself in #welcome
+* [ ] Discuss remote swag in #gadgets
-* Pick and explain the difference between nightly builds, continuous integration, continuous delivery, and continuous deployment in Breakout.
+* [ ] Pick and explain the difference between nightly builds, continuous integration, continuous delivery, and continuous deployment in Breakout.
+* [ ] Discussion: Living with Continuous Deployment.

 ### Do Basics workshop exercises (10)

-* Setup: Practice: Installing useful software
+* [ ] Setup: Practice: Installing useful software
-* Setup: Exercise: Customize your bash prompt
+* [ ] Setup: Exercise: Customize your bash prompt
-* Shells: Exercise: Data Science with Bash
+* [ ] Shells: Exercise: Data Science with Bash
-* Markdown: Practice: Create an About Me Page (AboutMe.md) in your homework submission.
+* [ ] Markdown: Practice: Create an About Me Page (AboutMe.md) in your homework submission.
-* Online Tools: Practice: Set up a Task List and Trello Board (create issue and project board in your repository for this homework.)
+* [ ] Online Tools: Practice: Set up a Task List and Trello Board (create issue and project board in your repository for this homework.)

 **Bonus**: Git: Complete all levels in https://learngitbranching.js.org/ ---just include a screenshot of completed level screen in your Homework submission (+10) points.